Meditation -A useful approach

 The benefits have been known in many ancient cultures.

 Meditation for pain relief was first used successfully in hospitals in America in the mid-1970s.
 It is exciting that together with an understanding of how the brain works meditation is becoming a central aspect of pain management training.

-Our own experience in conducting The More Than Mediation Course over 15 years mirrors the results of this recent research study.
+LI Comment: Our own experience in conducting The More Than Mediation Course mirrors the results of this recent research study.

-The More Than Mediation Course offers a unique, supportive and structured way of allowing you to bring the multiple benefits of meditation, including relieving pain, into your life.
+The More Than Mediation Course over 6 weeks offers a unique, supportive and structured way of allowing you to bring the multiple benefits of meditation, including relieving pain, into your life.
 Click here for details.